ernestognw/EIPs/EIPS/eip-custom_errors_for_erc_tokens.md

 - `uint256 balance`: The current amount of token the sender has.
 - `uint256 needed`: The amount of token the sender needs to perform the operation.

-Throw when the cause of failure is the balance of a sender.
+Used when the cause of failure is the balance of a sender.

 - MUST NOT be thrown if `balance` is equal or greater than `needed`.
 - MUST be thrown when `balance` is less than `needed`.